Jobs and Volunteer opportunities

 To Apply:

-If you are passionate about teaching, please send a completed application (found here), your CV/resume, along with a cover letter detailing your teaching interests and expertise to educationjobs@nmsnewhaven.org.
+If you are passionate about teaching, please send a completed application (found here), your CV/resume, and a cover letter detailing your teaching interests and expertise to educationjobs@nmsnewhaven.org.
 Tell us what you value, and why you feel you might be a good fit for NMS.
 We look forward to hearing from you!

 Volunteers